 This was very easy to make, using very simple ingredients.
 Originally the recipe uses speck not bacon, but I had bacon at home so I used it, if I had speck at home I would have used that, to me, speck and bacon are interchangeable.
 If using speck use 1 x 250g piece speck, rind removed, cut into lardons.

-Even though I loved it and I will post the recipe as I made, I would probably slightly decrease the amount of cheese next time for it is quite rich, but this is a minor issue.
+Even though I loved it and I will post the recipe as I made it, I would probably slightly decrease the amount of cheese next time, for it is quite rich, but this is a minor issue and if you love cheese, make it as it is, ignore me.

 Make sure you use a small onion as stated in the recipe as when you sauté it, it becomes sweeter and a large onion will make the dish too sweet.